 The tier I dual benefit reduction also applies to the annuity of an employee qualified for social security benefits on the earnings record of another person, such as a spouse.
-And, the tier I portion of a spouse, divorced spouse, or survivor annuity is reduced for any social security entitlement, even if the social security benefit is based on the spouse's, divorced spouse's, or survivor's own earnings.
+In addition, the tier I portion of a spouse, divorced spouse, or survivor annuity is reduced for any social security entitlement, even if the social security benefit is based on the spouse’s, divorced spouse’s, or survivor’s own earnings.
 These reductions follow principles of social security law which limit payment to the higher of any two or more benefits payable to an individual at one time.

 If a railroad retirement annuitant is also awarded a social security benefit, in most cases a combined monthly dual benefit payment will be issued by the Railroad Retirement Board (RRB).
 The Social Security Administration determines the amount of the social security benefit due, and the RRB determines the amount of the railroad retirement annuity due.
 (As stated above, the tier I portion of a railroad retirement annuity is reduced by the amount of the social security benefit due.)

 A person should notify an RRB field office when filing for social security benefits.
 If the Social Security Administration begins paying benefits directly to a railroad retirement annuitant without the RRB’s knowledge, a tier I overpayment will occur.
 This frequently happens when a railroad employee’s spouse or widow(er) is awarded social security benefits not based on the employee’s earnings.